-Elizabeth is Vice President and Board Member of BRAIN Foundation.
-She is also Founder and Executive Director of 2m Foundation, a California-based nonprofit featuring COMPASS as one of its major initiatives.
-Conceived in 2014, Compass now includes 350 clinicians, scientists, IT experts, investors and families affected by autism all committed to finding answers by systematically gathering multi-omic data on individuals with the disorder.
-Ms. Horn’s latest effort is on the investment side – working with successful venture and accelerator stakeholders to develop the Autism Impact Fund, combining high-tech industry funding and startup process with philanthropy to accelerate progress in all aspects of autism research, development and support.
+Vice President and Board Member of BRAIN Foundation, Elizabeth is also Founder and Executive Director of 2m Foundation, a California-based nonprofit featuring COMPASS as one of its major initiatives.
+Conceived in 2014, Compass now includes 350 clinicians, scientists, IT experts, investors and families affected by autism all committed to finding answers by systematically gathering multi-omic data on individuals with ASD Ms. Horn’s latest effort is on the investment side – working with successful venture and accelerator stakeholders to develop the Autism Impact Fund, combining high-tech industry funding and startup process with philanthropy to accelerate progress in all aspects of autism research, development and support.
 She is also co- founder of charmtracker.com and Board Member of MedicalMine, Inc.